 I had heard about “anesthesia-free” teeth cleaning.
 I heard that it did a good job cleaning a dog’s teeth but that it’s not as thorough as a deep cleaning with anesthesia.
 Since I was just going for “mostly clean” (because, remember, I was using this method in the place of brushing, which also only gets a dog’s teeth “mostly clean”) that was ok with me.
-I also heard it was cheaper – only $165 – BUT it is recommended that it be done twice a year… so it’s not that much cheaper in our case (besides, cost isn’t the biggest factor for me anyway).
-Based on what our readers shared regarding the cost of with-anesthesia teeth cleaning around the country (read the comments of the article), the cost would be significantly cheaper in some areas though.
+I also heard it was cheaper than cleaning under anesthesia – only $165 – BUT it is recommended that it be done twice a year… so it’s not that much cheaper, if at all.

 Note: Anesthesia-free teeth cleaning is very controversial.
 To understand the arguments, and my thoughts on them, read my article Anesthesia-Free Teeth Cleaning is Not Evil.